kenba/via-sphere-rs/README.md

 efficiently calculated using vectors instead of spherical trigonometry.

-Vectors can also be used to perform measurements on the surface of a sphere, by using 3D vectors with x, y and z coordinates to represent points, see Figure 2.
+Vectors can also be used to perform measurements on the surface of a sphere, by using 3D vectors with x, y and z coordinates to represent points, see *Figure 2*.

 ![Spherical Vector Coordinates](docs/images/ECEF_coordinates.png)
 *Figure 2 Spherical Vector Coordinates*